googlefonts/colr-gradients-spec/colr-gradients-spec.md

 LayerV1List. |
 | uint32 | firstLayerIndex | Index (base 0) into the LayerV1List. |

-NOTE: If more than 256 layers are needed, PaintColrLayers tables can be chained to form a tree by having referenced entries in the LayersV1List point to other PaintColrLayers tables.
+NOTE: An 8-bit value is used for numLayers to minimize size for common scenarios.
+If more than 256 layers are needed, then two or more PaintColrLayers tables can be combined in a tree using a PaintComposite table or another PaintColrLayers table to combine them.

 **5.7.11.2.5.2 Format 2: PaintSolid**